Pay off your Mortgage as Fast as You can

 Tax Returns – We put a few years down on principal payments using our tax return funds.

-Job Bonuses – Anytime there was a bonus at a job, it was applied towards to payments since it wasn’t money that was expected or budgeted for.
+Job Bonuses – Anytime there was a bonus at a job, it was applied towards payments since it wasn’t money that was expected or budgeted for.

-Cutting Your Spending
+Cut Your Spending